stockAI-py/stockait/paper/paper.md

 # Summary

 Stock price big data is data that records changes in prices of thousands of stocks over a long period of time, and is time series big data in the financial sector that has important value as a study.
-Study that used machine learning on historical stock data for technological analysis of pattern-based stock prediction to generate prediction prediction. [@es] As a study of stock price prediction on the following day, stock price data is actively analyzedThe use of machine learning techniques in combination with technical analysis indicators is receiving more and more attention [@es1].
+A study that used machine learning on historical stock data to offer  a  method for technical analysis of pattern-based stock prediction to generate promising prediction[@es2], As a technical analysis of stock price data, active research on technical analysis of stock price big data is being conducted, such as a study [@es3] predicting whether the stock price will rise the next day through the price vector of dates, the use of machine learning techniques in combination with technical analysis indicators is receiving more and more attention[@es1].
 To facilitate this technical analysis, we present the Python integration package "stockAIT" for learning and research. "stockAIT" provides an integrated library that can be performed from one library to machine learning-specific stock time series dataset generation, artificial intelligence modeling and model evaluation, and backtesting.
 Through this, the goal of this study is to increase the usability and convenience of stock price big data research.